stawirej/fluent-api/README.md

 Especially when we provide decent documentation.
 We use them and experience shows we get used to their look.

 ### Complication
 We struggle to introduce fluent api approach.
-It might rise some challenge for new and existing code. \
+It might rise some challenge for new or existing code. \
 For covering trivial functionality connected with creating objects we always can use a builder pattern. \
 We start to struggle when comes to create fluent api of more complicated behavior.